k61n/openhkl/doc/sphinx/tutorial.rst

    :name: fig:merged_peaks
    :width: 100.0%

+   Table of merged peaks

 .. _unmerged_peaks:
 .. figure:: images/tutorial/unmerged_peaks.png
    :alt: Table of unmerged peaks
    :name: fig:unmerged_peaks
    :width: 100.0%

+   Table of unmerged peaks

 Finally, we can inspect the lists of merged and unmerged peaks by clicking on their respective tabs.
 The unmerged peak table is the essential goal of the data